Moving can be very complicated and cause a lot of stress, affecting all spheres of life. So how can you better prepare for your move?

 4 Weeks Before the Move

-When you have only one month before your move, you need to start collecting important documents you’ll need to bring with you.
+When you have only one month before your move, you need to start collecting essential documents you’ll need to bring with you.
 Also, you will need to start getting rid of things – sell or donate them.
-On your moving out checklist, check the items that you’re not planning on bringing and start getting rid of them.
+Check the items you’re not planning on bringing on.
+You’re moving out of the checklist and start getting rid of them.
 During this time, you also need to do the following:

-- If you have not used a certain thing for more than a year, most likely, you will not need it in the future.
+- If you have not used a specific thing for more than a year, most likely, you will not need it in the future.
 So, sell it or donate it.

 - It is recommended to disassemble furniture for transportation.
 If you have old furniture, maybe it is worth leaving it behind and getting a new one at the new residence place.
 This way, you will save some money on the moving costs.